Etah district: Transport

 District has 8 Railway Station/Halt.
 Length of Railway Line in the district is 55 km. and it comes under North Central Railway zone.

 Towns and villages are well equipped with a web of roads as it is the major way of transportation in the region.
 National Highway 91 (Delhi-Kolkata) pass from the middle of the district.
 Etah Bus Station is situated on National Highway 91.
 Uttar Pradesh State Road Transport Corporation operates buses to all cities in Uttar Pradesh.

 Etah is well connected by road.
 It is located on National Highway 91.
 You can reach it easily here.
 Uttar Pradesh Roadways bus is directly available from here to Agra, Aligarh, Delhi, Noida, Aliganj, Farrukhabad, Awagarh, Jalesar, Kasganj, Tundla, Shikohabad, Mainpuri, Etawah, Kanpur and Lucknow.

 Economy

-There are no large industries here, but there are some factories here.
-Hindustan Unilever Ltd. Brass casting work is going on at Jalesar on a large scale.
+There are no large industries here, but there are some factories, for example Hindustan Unilever Ltd. The town of Jalesar is famous for brass and bell casting.

 Etah is an agricultural region.
-Farming is one of the main employments of the people of Etah.
-The land of Etah is very fertile Economy of Etah District is agrarian in character.
-The geography and the climate are favourable for production of crops like paddy, sugarcane, sunflower, oilseeds, etc. This town behaves as a nodal point for accumulation and marketing of such products.
-Except a few agro palaceprocessing.
+The geography and the climate are favourable for production of crops like paddy, sugarcane, sunflower, oilseeds, etc. This town constitutes a nodal point for processing, accumulation and marketing of such products.